ravital/pats/zerocash.md

 ## Efficiency

-The authors provide performance times for a few different machine setups.
+The authors provide timings for a few different machine setups.
 For readers interested in further performance details, we suggest looking at the [paper](http://zerocash-project.org/media/pdf/zerocash-extended-20140518.pdf).
+Zerocash specifies two transaction types&mdash;"Mint" and "Pour."
+Our chart below only includes details for "Pour" transactions which make use of zk-SNARKs.

 |                           |           Efficiency         |
 | ------------------------- | :--------------------------: |